JeetPatel1016/pulse-grid/README.md

-# 🎵 **BeatCraft**
+# 🎵 **PulseGrid**

 _A modern step sequencer app built with React and Tone.js._

 ## 🚀 **Overview**

-BeatCraft is an intuitive step sequencer application that lets users create rhythmic patterns using sample-based tracks.
+PulseGrid is an intuitive step sequencer application that lets users create rhythmic patterns using sample-based tracks.
 With a grid interface, tempo control, and a responsive design, this app makes beat-making accessible and fun for music enthusiasts and professionals alike.

 ---